- Is there any funding available for Singaporean interns to apply?

 2. Who can apply for YES?

-For Singaporean participants, they must be pursuing full-time studies at any polytechnics and Autonomous Universities (AUs) in Singapore or have not graduated for more than one calendar year from the start of internship date*.
+YES scheme allows Singapore citizens who are pursuing full-time studies at any polytechnics and Autonomous Universities (AUs) in Singapore or have not graduated for more than one calendar year from the start of internship date to pursue internship in China.

 3. Which are the participating schools in YES?